martedesco/advanced-security-csharp/README.md

 #### Security Alert Description

-Click `Show more` to view a full desciption of the alert including examples and links to additional information.
+Click `Show more` to view a full description of the alert including examples and links to additional information.

 <img src="images/07-security-codeql-show-more.png" width="80%"/>